dmwasielewski/smallProjects/shoppingBasket/README.md

  6. After placing the order, a summary will be displayed.
  7. After placing the order, the basket will be cleared.
  8. Shopping basket data will be in local storage.
  9. Alert after buy all with summary cost.
+ 10. All products saved in local storage.